How To Check Your Credit Score

 - View your credit score.

 If you want your credit score and can’t get it anywhere else, go straight to the source.
-FICO offers credit scores to consumers for a fee of $19.95 per agency: Experian, Equifax or TransUnion.
+FICO offers credit scores to consumers when you sign up for a basic plan for $19.95 per month.
+This will give you access to your FICO scores and credit reports.

 - Visit the myFico website.